jborean93/requests-credssp/README.md

 * The username is in the UPN form `username@REALM.COM`
 * The FQDN is used when connecting to the server

-You can force requests-credssp to use Kerberos or CredSSP by passing in `auth_mechanism=<type>` in the constructor.
+You can force requests-credssp to use Kerberos or NTLM by passing in `auth_mechanism=<type>` in the constructor.
 See the examples below for more details.